Constructional apraxia

-Constructional apraxia is characterized by an inability or difficulty to build, assemble, or draw objects.
-Apraxia is a neurological disorder in which people are unable to perform tasks or movements even though they understand the task, are willing to complete it, and have the physical ability to perform the movements.
+Constructional apraxia is a neurological disorder in which people are unable to perform tasks or movements even though they understand the task, are willing to complete it, and have the physical ability to perform the movements.
+It is characterized by an inability or difficulty to build, assemble, or draw objects.
 Constructional apraxia may be caused by lesions in the parietal lobe following stroke or it may serve as an indicator for Alzheimer's disease.

 Signs and symptoms

 A key deficit in constructional apraxia patients is the inability to correctly copy or draw an image.
 There are qualitative differences between patients with left hemisphere damage, right hemisphere damage, and Alzheimer's disease.

 Left hemisphere damage

 Patients with damage to their left hemisphere tend to preserve items, oversimplify drawing features and omit details when drawing from memory.
 In addition, left hemisphere patients are less likely to systematically arrange the parts of their drawing.